-- 1. Prepare a payroll for employee database of an organization with the following Details: Employee id, Employee name, Date of Birth, Department and Designation, Date of appointment, Basic pay, Dearness Allowance, House Rent Allowance and other deductions if any.
-Perform queries for different categories. - 2.
-Create mailing labels for student database which should include at least three table must have at least two fields with the following details: Roll Number, Name, Course, Year, College Name, University, Address, Phone Number. - 3.
+Date of appointment, Basic pay, Dearness Allowance, House Rent Allowance and other deductions if any.
+Perform queries for different categories.

+- Create mailing labels for student database which should include at least three table must have at least two fields with the following details: Roll Number, Name, Course, Year, College Name, University, Address, Phone Number. - 3.
 Gather price, quantity and other descriptions for five products and enter in the Access table.
 Perform query for calculation total and create an invoice in form design view. - 4.
 Create report for the Product database.